 The action describes how a fly rod flexes.
 Actions are often classified as slow, medium, medium-fast, fast, and extra-fast.
 A slow-action rod is quite soft while casting, flexing deeply down towards the handle and offers finesse but not much raw casting power.
-On the other end of the spectrum, an extra-fast rod focuses more of its flex towards the tip for less delicacy but much more power and distance capability.
+On the other end of the spectrum, an extra-fast rod focuses more of its flex towards the tip for less delicacy but much more stiffness, power, and distance capability.
 These faster rods usually require more skill and better timing to cast at their full potential.
-Medium-fast rods offer a good compromise of power and finesse for many situations and are great choices for beginners.
+Medium-fast rods offer a good compromise of power and finesse for many situations and are excellent choices for beginners.

-Many fly rods geared towards more heavy-duty applications sport a fighting butt located below the reel seat.
+Many fly rods geared towards more heavy-duty applications sport a fighting butt below the reel seat.
 You'll most often find this feature offered on 6-weight rods and up.
 A fighting butt allows you to more comfortably and effectively fight a large fish for an extended period.
 Fighting butts can range from small and low-profile to larger models with flared ends.